Pomo: Lake Sonoma sites

-Both of these Skaggs Phase-sites contained millstones and handstones for grinding seeds.
+Both of these Skaggs-Phase sites contained millstones and other handstones for grinding seed and nuts.
 The villages may have been used for hunting or temporary camps.
-Obsidian was used rarely, and it came from Mount Konocti in present-day Lake County.
+Obsidian was used, albeit rarely, from Mount Konocti, in present-day Lake County.
 There were no petroglyphs.
 The population lived only along major creeks.

-"The Dry Creek Phase" lasted from 500 BCE to 1300 CE.
-During this phase, the indigenous people settled the lands more extensively and permanently.
-Archaeologists believe a Pomo group took over the lands from the earlier peoples in this phase.
-They created 14 additional sites in the Warm Springs and Upper Dry Creek areas.
-Bowl mortars and pestles appeared in this phase, probably used by women to pound acorns (as opposed to the milling stones used for seeds).
-The sites were more permanent and lifeways "more complex".
-Decorative beads and ornaments were made in this phase, and half the artifacts were made of obsidian.
-Steatite or soapstone objects were found, which must have been imported into the region through trade, as the rock does not exist locally.
-Relatively soft and easy to carve, soapstone was used to make beads, pendants, and mortars.
-Trade was on a large scale beyond the region.
-The largest and only substantial steatite mine in California existed on Catalina Island, one of the Channel Islands off the coast of what is now Los Angeles.
-The existence of steatite in Pomo and Northern California native sites is a strong indicator of the size and complexity of native California trade networks.
+The "Dry Creek" Phase lasted from 500 BCE to 1300 CE.
+During this phase, the Indigenous people settled the lands more extensively, and permanently.
+Archaeologists believe a Pomo group took over the lands from earlier peoples during this phase.
+They founded 14 additional sites in the Warm Springs and Upper Dry Creek areas.
+Bowls, mortars, and pestles appeared in this phase, probably used by women to pound acorns (as opposed to the milling stones used for seeds).
+The sites were more settled and, likewise, more "complex".
+Trade took place on a larger scale beyond the region.
+Decorative beads and ornaments were made in this phase, and approximately half of the artifacts were made of obsidian.
+Steatite or soapstone objects were also found, which must have been imported into the region through trade, as the rocks do not exist locally.
+Relatively soft and easy to carve, soapstone was used to make beads, pendants, as well as mortars.
+The largest and only substantial steatite mine in California existed on Catalina Island, one of the Channel Islands off the coast of what is now Los Angeles County.
+The existence of steatite in Pomo and Northern California Native sites is a strong indicator of the size and complexity of Native California trade networks.

 The next phase, named the "Smith Phase" after the Pomo consultants, lasted from 1300 CE to the mid-19th century.
-Researchers mapped 30 sites in this era showing a gradual transition and intensification of trends.
-The bow and arrow appeared as the main technological advancement.
-Manufacturing of shell beads, with accompanying production of drills to make holes for stringing and sewing, was important.
-Drills were found in high numbers.
-Numerous clamshell beads, a major currency among the Indians of Central California, were also found, indicating a vast trade network.
+Researchers mapped 30 sites in this era, showing a gradual evolving and intensification of trends.
+Archery, and its associated applications, was a major technological advancement which greatly benefited the population.
+The production of shell beads (and drills to create holes in beads), remained important, with drills being found in high numbers.
+Numerous clamshell beads, a major currency among the peoples of Central California, were also found, also suggesting a vast trade network.